 Website Page Speed

 It is simple mathematics, more elements on the page, more things to take care of at the backend, slower the website, or it will take more effort to make the website faster.
-A simple webpage that serves the purpose gets loaded faster.
+A simple webpage developed by a decent WordPress development company that serves the purpose gets loaded faster.

 Want to check your website speed?
 Here's Braython, a website speed-testing tool built in Computan's backyard.
 You put your name, email, company name, and website URL, and in a few minutes, you get a combined website speed report from major website page speed testers all in one place.

 The end goal of having a website is to convert visitors into customers.
 You can do that by keeping it simple.
 There's a Strategy dedicated to simplicity, i.e., KISS – Keep it Simple Silly.
-Do not clutter your webpage that might confuse the audience.
+Having a good WordPress web design company by your side doesn't mean you clutter your webpage with elements, which might confuse the audience.
 Keep a clear call to action so that people can know what to do next once they have grasped the information from the page.
 Once you collect the data from webpages, you can have your favorite CRM tools to collect, process, manage and activate that data for your inbound and outbound marketing campaigns.

 Simpler is sometimes better.
 Not everything that glows is gold.